Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Nerite snails are a larger species of snail.
 There are many species of aquarium snail that belong to the Neritina genus, each with its own identifying characteristics.

 No matter the species though, nerite snails grow to be about 1-2 inches on average.
 These snails have an unbalanced appearance to them, with a rounded shell that tilts into a whorl on the right side.
 The body of the snail ranges in color from tan to dark brown.
-Unlike other snails, the body of the snail is usually concealed completely under the shell even when moving.
+Unlike other snails, the body of the snail is concealed completely under the shell even when moving.

 Unfortunately, there is no way to tell a male nerite snail apart from a female.
 Another big difference from other snails is that nerite snails are not hermaphrodites.
 This, in addition to their need for brackish water conditions, makes breeding nerite snails very difficult for the average hobbyist.